harrison-daniel/password-generator/README.md

 ## Purpose

-JavaScript Challenge: Password Generator.
+Third challenge "JavaScript Challenge: Password Generator" for the University of Richmond Bootcamp.

-Create an application that generates a random password based on criteria selected (Password Length, Character Punctuation, use of Numbers and Special Characters).
+Create an application that generates a random password based on the criteria selected (password length, use of special characters, numbers, and lower/uppercase characters).

 ## User Story